TSanfordGATech/responsive-portfolio/README.md

 9. Each page must have valid and correct HTML. (use a validation service)
 10. Must contain your personalized information. (bio, name, images, links to social media, etc.)
 11. Must properly utilize Bootstrap components and grid system.

+## Requirements for HW assignment 08-02

+* Submit an updated portfolio featuring Project 1 and two exemplary homework assignments.

+* Submit an updated GitHub profile with pinned repositories featuring Project 1 and two exemplary assignments.

+* Submit an updated resume

+* Submit an updated LinkedIn profile

 Bonus
 1. Using Bootstrap, make a sticky footer and use sub-rows and sub-columns on your portfolio site (Hint: Check out the Bootstrap documentation).